Risingson/eveeyedocs/docs/data/misc.md

 # Miscellaneous

 ## Thera Connections
-Will display Thera connections scouted by [Eve Scout](https://www.eve-scout.com/)
+Will display Thera connections scouted by [Eve Scout](https://www.eve-scout.com/).
+This option has to be enabled if you wish to include Thera in route calculations.
 <!--<img src="https://images.evetech.net/alliances/99005130/logo" width="36" height="36">-->

 ## zKillboard Livestream